jLantxa/mapache/README.md

 Usage: backup --repo <REPO> <COMMAND>

 Commands:
-  init     Initialize a new repository log      Show all snapshots present in the repository commit   Create a new snapshot restore  Restores a snapshot cat      Prints repository objects help     Print this message or the help of the given subcommand(s)
+  init      Initialize a new repository log       Show all snapshots present in the repository snapshot  Create a new snapshot restore   Restores a snapshot cat       Prints repository objects help      Print this message or the help of the given subcommand(s)

 Options:
   -r, --repo <REPO>  Repository path